Internal Network Security

 Switches, routers, internal firewalls, wireless access points, and network infrastructure that could be compromised or misconfigured.

-Assumed Breach Testing
+Assumed Compromise Testing

 We start from the position that an attacker has already gained initial access (through phishing, stolen credentials, or a compromised device).
 This realistic scenario lets us focus on what matters most: how far they could get once inside.